Beyond Objective-Based Improvement: Stationarity-Aware Expected Improvement for Bayesian Optimization: Introduction

 \section{Introduction}

-Bayesian Optimization (BO) has emerged as a popular black-box optimization method for a variety of applications such as materials discovery \cite{lookman2019active}, robotics \cite{calandra2016bayesian}, and machine learning hyperparameter optimization \cite{wu2019hyperparameter}.
-It relies on probabilistic surrogates, which facilitate the balance between exploration and exploitation for suggesting new queries through acquisition functions (AFs).
+Bayesian Optimization (BO) has emerged as a powerful framework for optimizing expensive black-box functions, with applications spanning materials discovery \cite{lookman2019active}, robotics \cite{calandra2016bayesian}, and hyperparameter optimization in machine learning \cite{wu2019hyperparameter}.
+Central to BO are probabilistic surrogate models, which guide the selection of query points by balancing exploration and exploitation through acquisition functions (AFs).

-BO is traditionally performed derivative-free, or without the gradient information of the objective \cite{shahriari2015taking, frazier2018tutorial}.
-This assumption has been revisited, notably in \citet{wu2017bayesian}, given that gradient observations are obtainable in many real-world applications at negligible additional cost (e.g., via adjoint methods in PDE-constrained optimization).
-However, the majority of literature on gradient-enhanced BO has focused on embedding gradients in the probabilistic surrogate model of the objective to enhance its accuracy, which can become prohibitively costly due to mapping correlations between all dimensions.
-There has been limited work in exploiting gradient information in the AF.
-In fact, posterior gradients can be leveraged directly in AF optimization just like their zeroth-order counterparts to suggest new points of query.
+Classical BO is typically performed in a derivative-free setting, assuming that gradient information of the objective is unavailable \cite{shahriari2015taking, frazier2018tutorial}.
+However, this assumption has been revisited in recent work \cite{wu2017bayesian}, as gradient observations are accessible in many practical settings at negligible additional cost.
+Examples include policy gradients in stochastic control via the policy gradient theorem \cite{sutton1999policy}, adjoint-based sensitivities in PDE-constrained optimization \cite{jameson1999re, plessix2006review}, and hypergradients in machine learning \cite{maclaurin2015gradient}.
+However, most of the existing approaches to gradient-enhanced BO focus on incorporating gradient observations into the surrogate model to improve predictive accuracy \cite{padidar2021scaling}.
+While effective, this strategy can become computationally burdensome due to the need to model cross-correlations between function values and partial derivatives across dimensions.
+In contrast, comparatively little attention has been given to leveraging gradient information directly within the acquisition function \cite{makrygiorgos2023no}.

-Expected Improvement (EI) \cite{jones1998efficient} is arguably the most popular variant of AFs, though it is known to be myopic and gets stuck in local optima.
-EI is also known to create many regions with near-zero acquisition mass due to how the improvement criterion is constructed \cite{ament2023unexpected}, thereby creating difficulties in finding the queries that maximize EI.
-The premise of this work is that gradients of the objective can lead to structured exploration by providing a denser AF landscape, alleviating EI's weakness of exploiting local optima.

-Figure~\ref{fig1: holder_contour} shows the performance of EI in comparison with our proposed method, Expected Improvement via Gradient Norms (EI-GN), on maximization of the Holder Table function \cite{jamil2013literature}, where the five largest solutions are displayed.
-As shown, EI repeatedly queries the same location after finding a sufficiently large local maxima, whereas EI-GN undergoes more exploration to derive distinct queries with greater objective values.